AlphaleafTech/corejavareview/instructions/part_2_instructions.md

 ## 📑`countDown`
-Write a code that counts down from randomly generated integer `a` to the `0`.
+Write a code that counts down from randomly generated integer `a` to the `0` inclusive.
 Please make use of `while` loop for this task.
-Any other loop mechanisim is not allowed.
+Any other loop mechanism is not allowed.
+Make sure that output format is exactly the same as the following sample output:

 **Sample Output:**
 ```text